breandan/cstk/README.md

 ```
 $ ./gradlew -q trieSearch
 Indexing /home/breandan/IdeaProjects/gym-fs
-Indexed in 524ms to: gymfs.idx
+Indexed in 524ms to: cstk.idx

 Searching index of size 1227 for [?]=[match]…